 So, assignments you turn in over the whole year look something like this

-- weekly blog posts on the readings, normally due on Sundays
+- weekly posts or annotations on the readings, normally due on Sundays

-- sometimes mini-posts on the readings on Wednesdays in preparation for Thursday discussions
+- sometimes mini-posts or annotations on the readings on Wednesdays in preparation for Thursday discussions

-- brief reactions to every plenary session and lecture
+- brief reactions and questions to most plenary sessions and lectures

 - commentaries on cultural events